7 evidence-based principles based on the law and what research tells us works best to support young people.

 Everyone needs to be made aware of what supports are available early on to help inform the planning process.
 To help with effective planning, social work should provide an indicative budget for young people who meet eligibility criteria no later than one year before they are due to leave school.

-2. There should be joined up approaches to assessment between children's and adult services
+2. There should be joined-up approaches to assessment between children's and adult services

-The Scottish government's strategy on Getting It Right For Everyone (GIRFE) aims to create a more joined-up approach to service provision and continue the work of GIRFEC.
+The Scottish Government's strategy on Getting It Right For Everyone (GIRFE) aims to create a more joined-up approach to service provision and continue the work of GIRFEC.
 The GIRFE toolkit helps practitioners to deliver the key principles of GIRFE when delivering public services.

-Joined up approaches and documentation for adult assessments should incorporate GIRFEC, GIRFE and Self-directed Support principles.
+Joined-up approaches and documentation for adult assessments should incorporate GIRFEC, GIRFE and Self-directed Support principles.
 Holistic needs assessments should be used for service planning, and diagnostic assessments should be completed on time to avoid delays in access to services.

 3. Transition planning and support should continue until 25

-Post-16 transitions are often treated as a leaving-school event rather than an on-going process lasting several years.
+Post-16 transitions are often treated as a leaving-school event rather than an ongoing process lasting several years.
 This means that subsequent transitions, for example, when leaving further education are often unsupported.
 To prevent this, we recommend young people with additional support needs should have access to transitions support until their 26th birthday.
 This extended period of support may include exploration of care needs, accommodation, respite, short breaks, health services, leisure and social activities, income maximisation and the implications of guardianship.

 Children and young people have a right to education in accordance with the UNCRC and the Standards in Scottish Schools (2000) Act.
 Further education plays an important role in supporting many young people's personal and career development.
 However, this is not always the right option for some young people and programmes like 'Developing the Young Workforce' can support planning towards modern apprenticeships or work placements.